top of page

 The part of you that never forgot

 The inner child isn't a separate self living somewhere inside you.
-It's your nervous system — and more specifically, it's the part of your nervous system that formed its understanding of the world before you had the cognitive tools to embrace its complexity.
+It's your nervous system — and more specifically, it's the part of your nervous system that formed its models of the world before you had the cognitive tools to embrace its complexity.

 That system is still running.
 Not because it's stuck, or broken, or childish.
 But because no one has yet shown it that things have changed.